LiterallyCJ/notes/source/content/Calculus I/Functions 2.md

 **Prove f(x) is surjective

-- Prove that the range can be the used in the inverse
+- Prove that the entire range can be the used as an input the inverse

 $$
 \begin{gather*}